metablaster/WindowsFirewallRuleset/README.md

 15. If you're unable to connect to internet after applying these rules you have several options:

+- It is recommended that you reboot system first because some rules might not be active yet
 - you can temporarily open outbound firewall in GPO or [Disable firewall](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/DisableFirewall.md)
 - you can troubleshoot problems: [Network troubleshooting detailed guide](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/NetworkTroubleshooting.md)
 - you can [Reset Firewall to previous state](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/ResetFirewall.md)
-- take a look into `Readme` folder for more troubleshooting options
+- take a look into `Readme` folder for more troubleshooting options and documentation

 ## Where are my rules?